Aircraft History at Barrow-in-Furness

 Details were written up by Sueter and published in the Royal Aircraft Factory Reports and Memoranda of December 1911.
 ‘The importance of Schwann’s work was not so much that he produced a workable floatplane, rather it was the fact that his experiments were officially recorded and acted as a catalyst for further, more scientific work.’ – A Memoir of Commander Oliver Schwann, RN by I M Burns, Cross & Cockade Journal.

 Beardmore W.B.III designation S.B.3F (No. N6100) was the first production version of a modified Sopwith Pup, with folding wings and an undercarriage which folded into the fuselage so as to save space.
 It was stowed in a small hangar underneath the bridge.
-Trials took place from light cruiser HMS Cassandra, built by Vickers and commissioned into the Royal Navy in 1917.
-The take-off deck comprised an arrangement of troughs fitted by Vickers over the forecastle, forward of the gun.
+Trials took place at Barrow docks in 1917 from light cruiser HMS Cassandra which was built by Vickers.
+The flying-off deck comprised an arrangement of troughs fitted by Vickers over the forecastle forward of the gun, replaced in 1918 by a turntable deck.

 In October 1928, Vickers fitted a hydraulic catapult to Submarine M2, built at Barrow and launched in 1918, which carried a Parnall Peto seaplane (No. N181).